blasferna/indigo/_posts/2022-06-11-automatically-convert-a-website-to-dark-mode.markdown

 A few days ago I had the need to apply the dark mode to a website and I didn't want to spend a lot of time in the conversion process, so I started looking for a utility to facilitate the process, luckily I found [Darkreader](https://github.com/darkreader/darkreader) an open source browser plugin that automatically applies dark mode.

-Inquiring into the functionalities it offers, I found that it can be applied to a website using it as a javascript library, directly from the CDN or installed from NPM.
+Inquiring into the functionalities it offers, I found that it can be applied to a website using it as a javascript library, directly from a CDN or installed from NPM.

 Today I bring a guide on how to apply it using its CDN version.